brahianrosswill/ComfyUI-DGLS/README.md

 ## Updating (Custom Nodes)

--- If update the node please recreate node through the menu to prevent comfy's cache system holding on to previous versions.
+-- If updating the node please recreate node through the menu to prevent comfy's cache system holding on to previous versions.

 ---